nikmariia/MovieProject/README.md

 1. Power Query - I used Power Query for Data Cleaning
 2. Excel - I used Excel for Data Analysis
 3. Pivot Tables - for Creating the dashboard and Visualizations

+### Data Cleaning
+- Data loading and inspection.
+- Handling errors, missing values.
+- Data cleaning and formatting.
+The excel file after the data cleaning & preparation process can be downloaded here -